jhdonghj/jhdonghj/README.md

 ### Hi there 👋

+This is a developer as well as an active competitive programmer from China.

+- C/C++ / python / haskell / coq
+- vim / VSCode

 <!--
 **jhdonghj/jhdonghj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.